Water tank pressure sensor sitting on pavers

 • Run on solar power

-• Use ultra-low power so it can keep going for years
+• Use ultra-low power so it can keep going for years without babysitting

 Why I switched from ultrasonic to a pressure sensor